-Forward Looking Information
+Forward-looking Information

-Forward Looking Information (FLI) refers to probability-weighted future macroeconomic scenarios approved semi-annually by the Group Risk Policy Committee (GRPC) and used in the assessment of 'significant increase in credit risk' and in the measurement of impairment loss allowances under IFRS 9.
+Forward-looking Information (FLI) refers to probability-weighted future macroeconomic scenarios approved semi-annually by the Group Risk Policy Committee (GRPC) and used in the assessment of 'significant increase in credit risk' and in the measurement of impairment loss allowances under IFRS 9.
 The Group uses three RoI FLI scenarios and three UK FLI scenarios, being a central scenario, an upside scenario and a downside scenario, all extending over a five year forecast period, with reversion to long run averages for years beyond the forecast period.
 The Group keeps under review the number of FLI scenarios and the need to produce projections for other jurisdictions.

-The Group's FLI methodology is set out on pages 138 and 139 of the Group's Annual Report for the year ended 31 December 2019.
+The Group's FLI methodology is set out on pages 176 and 177 of The Governor and Company of the Bank of Ireland's Annual Report for the year ended 31 December 2019.